 Omega-3 does help to fight inflammation.
 Studies have shown that omega-3’s from fish and fish products have been helpful to our health.
 But the same was not found when people used supplements instead of eating the fish.
-This means that taking an omega-3 supplement to avoid memory loss or dementia cannot be recommended at this time.
+So, taking omega-3 supplement to avoid memory loss or dementia may not work.

 At this time, the strongest know predictor of cognitive decline and risk for dementia is age.
 But, it does not have to be a ‘normal’ part of aging.

 Eating a healthy diet and having regular exercise are known to help reducing your risks of developing a number of age-related conditions, not just dementia.

 With a few little tweaks to your habits, you can see big changes in your day-to-day and help you preserve and protect your health into your next years.

 - MINDfull recipes for Brain-Health cookbook by Baycrest: https://www.baycrest.org/Baycrest-Pages/About-Baycrest/Publications/Books-Multimedia/MINDfull-recipes-for-brain-health note: I’ve tried a number of recipes from this book and they are delicious!

 - Canada’s Food Guide, 2019: https://food-guide.canada.ca/en/